Tagcod3r/ASL-signLanguage/readme.md

 Before running the notebooks, ensure your dataset is properly organized:

-1. Create a folder named `data` in the project root directory
+1. Create a folder named `raw` in the project root directory for your original dataset
-2. Inside the `data` folder, create subfolders for each class/category (e.g., `A`, `B`, `C`, etc.)
+2. Inside the `raw` folder, create subfolders for each class/category (e.g., `A`, `B`, `C`, etc.)
-3. Place the corresponding images in their respective subfolders
+3. Place the corresponding original images in their respective subfolders
+4. **Note**: After running the data augmentation process, the processed images will be automatically organized in a `data` folder with the same subfolder structure

 **Expected folder structure:**

 ```
 project/
-├── data/
+├── raw/                    # Original dataset (before augmentation)
 │   ├── A/
 │   │   ├── image1.jpg
 │   │   ├── image2.jpg